katerinalex/Air-landing/README.md

 [DEMO LINK](https://katerinalex.github.io/Air-landing/)

-To run project you need install node modules and after that use commant npm start
+To run project you need install node modules and after that use command npm start